Skip to main content

 • Explicitly specify desired TLS policy wherever your infrastructure-as-code creates or updates customer-configurable resources.
 Leaving policy choice default or blank may cause regressions to backwards-compatible policies that do not include support for TLS 1.3.
 Each service's documentation describes default and recommended policies.

-• Consider the use of IAM resource control policies that only allow the use of TLS policies you have allowlisted for your organization.
-This will prevent regressions due to programmer errors when creating or updating resources.
+• Consider the use of IAM condition keys that restrict create and update operations to TLS policies you have allowlisted for your organization.
+This can help prevent regressions due to programmer errors when creating or updating resources.
+Each service's documentation describes available support for IAM condition keys.

 Digital signatures and certificates using ML-DSA